sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/observe-schedule/hooks.md

     parent: observe-schedule
 ---

-Hooks are reusable commands the agent executes in response to a check result before creating a monitoring event.
+Hooks are reusable commands the agent executes in response to a check result before creating an observability event.
 You can create, manage, and reuse hooks independently of checks.
-Hooks enrich monitoring event context by gathering relevant information based on the exit status code of a check (ex: `1`).
+Hooks enrich observability event context by gathering relevant information based on the exit status code of a check (ex: `1`).
 Hook commands can also receive JSON serialized Sensu client data via `STDIN`.

 ## Check response types